inaimathi/cl-handlers/README.md

 #### Path Variables

-These parameters can be destructured from the path, rather than as get params.
+These parameters can be destructured from the path, rather than taken from GET/POST params.

     (define-handler (add/-a/-b) ((a :integer) (b :integer))
 	  (write-to-string (+ a b)))